-Two sections of the 3.2 mile study reach (referred to as SSV 1 and SSV 2) were identified for funding through the Natural Resource Conservation Service’s Emergency Watershed Protection (EWP) program in late 2015.
+Two sections of the 3.2 mile study reach (referred to as SSV 1 and SSV 2) were identified for funding through the Natural Resources Conservation Service’s Emergency Watershed Protection (EWP) program in late 2015.
 The EWP program provides financial assistance for implementation of approved creek restoration plans.
-The county has worked with the EWP team to ensure the project meets EWP objectives and plans to secure this funding in early spring 2017.
-To improve the likelihood of receiving EWP funds, the final designs for SSV 1 and SSV 2 need to be completed by January 31, 2017.
-In addition, Boulder County is utilizing county funds to extend the project upstream of SSV 1 to the Andesite Bridge, which is necessary to tie the creek into SSV 1 per the 30% design plan.
+The county has worked with the EWP team to ensure the project meets EWP objectives and has worked to secure the necessary EWP funding for this project.
+In addition, Boulder County will utilize additional county funds to extend the project upstream of SSV 1 to the Andesite Bridge, which was necessary to tie the creek into SSV 1 per the 30% design plan.

 Funding for implementation for the remainder of the 3.2 miles analyzed in the 30% design has not yet been secured, and all projects proposed in the 30% designs will be dependent on the county and / or its partners receiving additional funds for final designs, permitting, and implementation.

 Past Public Meetings

 Update to St. Vrain Creek Coalition – November 16, 2016